 For the active duty component - 24/7, anywhere in the world.
 For reserves/national guard, the member must be on orders or in a drilling status.
 There are many nuances with jurisdiction, but those are the basics.

 It's costly to see him one weekend a month.
 And if we ask for extra time she tries to take it out of summer time.
 I would like to see if I could get more time in the summer.
-My current partner and I have a little boy together and my son doesn't get to spend the time that both we and he would like...
+My current partner and I have a little boy together and my son doesn't get to spend the time that both we and he...
 Read more »

 I am in the National Guard.
 I have not been able to go to drill because of some medical reasons.
 I have given my doctor notes to my Sergeant but he tells me that the Sergeant Major does not care about that.
 Will they give me a dishonorable discharge?
 I am also studying to become a teacher.
 Will...
 Read more »

 You need to show up to drill, even with medical reasons.
 If you are not fit to perform your drills, the military medical folks will place you in a not physically qualified status.
 Not showing up will get you involuntarily separated with a less than Honorable discharge.